NobleSiXSS/bulkstatuscodechecker/README.md

   Concurrency:
   Use the flag -t to specify the number of threads that the program will use.

-  Example: `cat urls.txt | bulkstatuscodechecker -t 30` will use 30 threads
+  Example: `cat urls.txt | bulkstatuscodechecker -t 30` will use 30 threads and will be faster

 ## Installation:
-`go get -u github.com/NobleSiXSS/bulkstatuscodechecker`+
+`go get -u github.com/NobleSiXSS/bulkstatuscodechecker`

 ## Example: